capricious-slingshot/liquid-refreshment/README.md

 ## Installation
-To install this gem onto your local machine:
+To install this application onto your local machine:

 - clone the repository from [GitHub](https://github.com/capricious-slingshot/liquid-refreshment)